 Despite females now comprising nearly half of all U.S. gamers (46% according to the Entertainment Software Association), surging video game advertiser spend during COVID-19 is being led by ads that appeal overwhelmingly to young males.

 That’s according to a Realeyes analysis of U.S. consumer response to top gaming-industry ads.
-We used the Realeyes GO! emotion detection tool to analyze six video ads surfaced among GamesBeat and iSpot.tv’s ranking of March 2020 top gaming brands based on national TV ad spend.
+We used PreView to measure emotion reactions and analyze six video ads surfaced among GamesBeat and iSpot.tv’s ranking of March 2020 top gaming brands based on national TV ad spend.
 Advertisers in the study include Nintendo, Bethesda Softworks, Xbox, GameFly.com and Activision.

 Key Takeaways / TLDR: